Maurice Ravel: Honours and legacy

 Ravel declined not only the Légion d'honneur, but all state honours from France, refusing to let his name go forward for election to the Institut de France.
 He accepted foreign awards, including honorary membership of the Royal Philharmonic Society in 1921, the Belgian Ordre de Léopold in 1926, and an honorary doctorate from the University of Oxford in 1928.

 After Ravel's death, his brother and legatee, Édouard, turned the composer's house at Montfort-l'Amaury into a museum, leaving it substantially as Ravel had known it.
-As at 2025 the maison-musée de Maurice Ravel remains open for guided tours.
+The Maison-musée de Maurice Ravel remains open for guided tours.

 In his later years, Édouard Ravel declared his intention to leave the bulk of the composer's estate to the city of Paris for the endowment of a Nobel Prize in music, but evidently changed his mind.
 After his death in 1960, the estate passed through several hands.
 Despite the substantial royalties paid for performing Ravel's music, the news magazine Le Point reported in 2000 that it was unclear who the beneficiaries were.
 The British newspaper The Guardian reported in 2001 that no money from royalties had been forthcoming for the maintenance of the Ravel museum at Montfort-l'Amaury, which was in a poor state of repair.

-Many works have been dedicated to Ravel or composed in his memory, by Satie, Stravinsky and others.
+Many musical works have been dedicated to Ravel or composed in his memory, by Satie, Stravinsky and others.
 (Note: Works dedicated to Ravel include: Henri Ghys's four-hands arrangement for piano of Air Louis XIII by Balthazar de Beaujoyeulx, Chant de joie by Arthur Honegger, Esquisse d'Espagne by Gustave Samazeuilh, 4 Hommages pour le piano by Ricardo Viñes, 11 Inventions by Erwin Schulhoff, 3 Japanese Lyrics by Stravinsky, 9 Pezzi by Alfredo Casella, Piano Concerto for the Left Hand No. 2 by Utsyo Chakraborty, 3 Pieces by Arthur Honegger, 4 Poemes hindous by Maurice Delage, 7 Preludes by Alexandre Tansman, 24 Preludes by Robert Casadesus, 3 Sarabandes by Erik Satie, and a String Trio by Roland-Manuel.
 Works commemorating him include Elegy in Memory of Maurice Ravel by David Diamond, Waltz "In Memoriam of Maurice Ravel" (1976) by Robert Moran (also has been arranged for harp by Mario Falcao), Sinfonia in memoriam Maurice Ravel (1940) by Rudolf Escher, Douze etudes d'interprétation: No. 4 "Main gauche seule (in memoriam Maurice Ravel)" (1983) by Maurice Ohana, Toccata and Fugue in memoriam Maurice Ravel, for organ by Josef Friedrich Doppelbauer.)